gearjosh/resort/readme.md

 ## Setup/Installation Requirements

 * _No requirements beyond having a browser with modern HTML and CSS capabilities._
-* _Access files at https://github.com/gearjosh/resort or https://github.com/swampcamel/resort
+* _Access site at https://gearjosh.github.io/resort or https://swampcamel.github.io/resort/ _
 _That's it!_

 ## Known Bugs